Golfnet.ie

 Ulster hosts major amateur and professional tournaments, from The Open Championship at Royal Portrush to provincial amateur events across the region.

-The Open Championship 2019
+The Open Championship at Royal Portrush

 North of Ireland Amateur Championship

-The North of Ireland Amateur Championship at Royal Portrush is one of Irish golf's four provincial championships.
-The strokeplay qualifying and matchplay knockout format runs annually in July-August, attracting Ireland's best amateurs.
+The North of Ireland Amateur Championship at Royal Portrush is one of Irish golf's four provincial championships, held 13–15 May in 2026, won by Dylan Keating.
+The strokeplay qualifying and matchplay knockout format attracts Ireland's best amateurs.
+Past champions include Rory McIlroy, Graeme McDowell, Darren Clarke, and other professionals who learned their competitive golf in Ulster events.

 NI Open